jkxyz/uno/README.md

 Uno is a small wrapper around [Nix](https://github.com/NixOS/nix) – the cross-platform, purely-functional package manager – and [Foreman](https://github.com/ddollar/foreman).

+It manages processes in your development environment like databases, CSS watchers, and the app itself.

 * Because Nix is purely-functional, all package versions are pinned in your project, so that everyone runs the same versions.

 * And because you can refer to any pinned package, you can even run multiple versions of programs together, e.g. Postgres 11 and 14.